svenssonaxel/rondb/storage/ndb/src/rondb_sql/spec.md

   - Parentheses
   - Operators `OR`, `||`, `XOR`, `AND`, `&&`, `NOT`, `=`, `>=`, `>`, `<=`, `<`, `!=`, `<>`, `IS NULL`, `IS NOT NULL`, `|`, `&`, `<<`, `>>`, `+`, `-`, `*`, `/`, `%`, `^`, `!`
   - Functions `DATE_ADD`, `DATE_SUB` and `EXTRACT` with constant-only arguments, e.g. `DATE_ADD('2024-05-07', INTERVAL '75' MICROSECOND)`.
-- `GROUP BY`: Supported, but only for column names, no expressions.
+- `GROUP BY`: Supported, but only for column names.
+Expressions and aliases are both unsupported.
-- `ORDER BY`, `ASC`, `DESC`: Supported, but only for column names, no expressions.
+- `ORDER BY`, `ASC`, `DESC`: Supported, but only for column names and aliases.
+Expressions are unsupported.

 ## Data types